aragon/aragon-wiki/docs/archive/documentation/multisigs/association.md

 ## Responsibilities

-- The Aragon Foundation multisig will be the address responsible to control the whole token sale process.
+- The Aragon Association multisig will be the address responsible to control the whole token sale process.
-- It will hold the Aragon Foundation ether funds and ANT tokens.
+- It will hold the Aragon Association ether funds and ANT tokens.
 It will make the token allocations for founders and early contributors.

 ## Rationale